agniva22/RestAware/Dataset/Decoded_data/README.md

 ## Notes

 - The data is aggregated.
-To analyze individual participants, you may need to filter by `participant_id`.
+To analyze individual participants, you may need to filter by `Name`.
 - Ensure proper preprocessing before applying machine learning models.

 ## License